shenwei356/LexicMap/docs/content/usage/index/_index.md

                                   assemblies from Genbank) will be skipped.
-Need to be smaller than the maximum supported genome size: 268435456 (default 15000000) --max-open-files int        ► Maximum opened files, used in merging indexes. (default 512) -O, --out-dir string            ► Output LexicMap index directory.
+Need to be smaller than the maximum supported genome size: 268435456 (default 15000000) --max-open-files int        ► Maximum opened files, used in merging indexes. (default 512) --no-desert-filling         ► Disable sketching desert filling (only for debug).
+  -O, --out-dir string            ► Output LexicMap index directory.
       --partitions int            ► Number of partitions for indexing seeds (k-mer-value data) files.
                                   (default 512)